 Tadoba Tiger Reserve

 As we arrive at Nagpur early morning, a three hours drive takes us to Tadoba National Park.
 We transfer to the serene resort upon arrival.
 Lunch is served at the resort, post which we head for our first jungle safari to Tadoba Andhari Tiger Reserve and experience the majestic wildlife.
-On returning back to resort, an informative slide-show on wild habitat of Tadoba is on the cards.

-Dinner and overnight stay at the resort .
+Dinner and overnight stay at Resort .

 DAY 2 - Jungle Safari